 Add your own favorite toppings to make tacos, burritos, tostadas or enchiladas.
 It’s so easy to make this Mexican food inspired dish that you’ll want to make it every week.

 - Can I make my own Ancho Chile Powder?

 The most important part of this ancho chicken is the array of spices.
 Making the spice blend is the first step.

 Ancho chiles start off their lives as poblano peppers.
 Poblanos are fairly mild and I use them frequently.
 Because they grow so well in this Arkansas heat, I usually substitute poblano for bell peppers in many recipes.

-Unlike fresh poblanos, ancho chiles have a rich smoky sweetness that works especially well when mixed with other peppers.
-For this recipe, I’ve included chipotle.
+Unlike fresh poblanos, ancho chiles are the dried and smoked version.
+They have a rich smoky sweetness that works especially well when mixed with other peppers.
+For this recipe, I’ve included chipotle for some extra heat.

 I’ve made my own chile powder.
 It’s really easy.
 You can start with dried chiles.
 Always wash them and let them dry first.
 You don’t know where those chiles have been!

 We have two identical coffee grinders; one is for coffee beans and the other is dedicated to grinding peppers and other dried ingredients.